fer15hdez/Note/Git/Git.md

  git clone https://github.com/libgit2/libgit2 name_directory **Clone the whole repository in diferent directory "name_directory"**
  git status #Show the status of each file
  git add path_file or path_dir **Tracked file.
 Is ready to commit to repository.
 If is a path_dir all file and dir will be Tracked.**
- git remote -v **Show all the remote repository that are cloned.**
+ git reset path_file or path_dir **The tracked file or dir is untracked.
+Delete from tracked, the file is unfollow** git remote -v **Show all the remote repository that are cloned.**
  git fetch [remote-name] **El comando irá al proyecto remoto y se traerá todos los datos que aun no tienes de dicho remoto, todo lo diferente despues de clonarlo.**